whobutsb/dotfiles/notes/vim.md

 - `:verbose map <key>` - determine the script or plugin that defines a map for a key sequence

 WIP - http://vim.wikia.com/wiki/Mapping_keys_in_Vim_-_Tutorial_(Part_2)

+## Filetypes

+Set the filetype for a file

+	:set filetype=php
+	"" or
+	:set ft=php

 ## CTags